Ucheodiaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 9-firstdirdeletion will delete my_first_directory

 The file 10-back takes it one step back to previous one

+The file 11-lists will list all files with a period character